 Internationally acclaimed saxophonist/composer Miguel Zenón presents a program of new music with his quartet featuring drummer Henry Cole, pianist Luis Perdomo and bassist Hans Glawischnig from Tuesday, March 12 – Sunday, March 17 at the Village Vanguard, 178 7th Avenue South, New York City.
 Concerts at 8:30 and 10:30 p.m. each night.
 Tickets $35.
 For information call 212-255-4037 or visit https://villagevanguard.com/.

 Following the Vanguard performance, Zenón and his band head into the studio to record their next album which will pay tribute to one of Zenón’s musical heroes, salsa legend Ismael Rivera.

-A multiple Grammy® nominee and Guggenheim and MacArthur Fellow, Miguel Zenón is one of a select group of musicians who have masterfully balanced and blended the often-contradictory poles of innovation and tradition.
-Widely considered one of the most groundbreaking and influential saxophonists of his generation, Zenón has also developed a unique voice as a composer and as a conceptualist, concentrating his efforts on perfecting a fine mix between Latin American folkloric music and jazz.
-Born and raised in San Juan, Puerto Rico, Zenón has recorded and toured with a wide variety of musicians including Charlie Haden, Fred Hersch, Kenny Werner, Bobby Hutcherson and Steve Coleman and is a founding member of the SFJAZZ Collective.
+Multiple Grammy Nominee and Guggenheim and MacArthur Fellow Miguel Zenón represents a select group of musicians who have masterfully balanced and blended the often-contradictory poles of innovation and tradition.
+Widely considered one of the most groundbreaking and influential saxophonists of his generation, he has also developed a unique voice as a composer and as a conceptualist, concentrating his efforts on perfecting a fine mix between Latin American Folkloric Music and Jazz.